 To see the full letter from the Rector, Rev Tracey Wolsley please click here:

 The Annual General Meeting of the Anglican Parish of Kangaroo Flat will be held at 10.30am on Sunday 16 February 2020, following the 9.00am service.
 There will be no 11.00am service on this day.
 A BBQ lunch will be held following the AGM.

-The Annual Parish Fair will run between 8.00am and 2.00pm on Saturday 4 November 2017.
-Visitors can expect a wonderful array of stalls organised by Parishioners– cakes/preserves/produce, BBQ, craft, trash and treasure, books, plants, morning tea, raffle, spinning wheel and more.
+The Annual Parish Fair will run between 8.00am and 2.00pm on Saturday 2 November 2019.
+Visitors can expect a wonderful array of stalls organised by Parishioners– cakes/preserves/produce, BBQ, craft, trash ‘n’ treasure, books, plants, morning tea, raffle, spinning wheel and more.

 Numerous invited stall holders will be setting up displays including car boot collections, CWA, View Club, CIKA, Rawleighs, Girl Guides and many more.
 Children’s attractions include a Jumping Castle, Fairy Floss and games.

 An exciting and unique part of our fair is the FREE Community Concert, running from 10.00am to 1.20pm.
 The line-up of entertainment includes the Bendigo District Concert Band, Choice Voices, Sing Australia, EuroFest, U3A Guitar Group and the U3A Radio Play Group.